witseie-elen4010/2022-group-lab-002/Documentation/Sprint 3/Sprint 3 Retrospective/Sprint 3 Retrospective.md

 # SPRINT THREE RESTROSPECTIVE - Project Review

+* This project did not go as planned, only few core functionality was implemented
+* This was mainly due to members not participating fairly to the project, not willingness to learn important concepts
+* The following paragraphs is the introspetive of the group progress

 ## Future improvemets
 * Test every story after completion
 * Improve skills and knowledge on MongoDB and express
-* Push regulalry to the remote repo to avaid merge conflicts
+* Push regulalry to the remote repo to avoid merge conflicts
 * Link necceary codes as soon as possible and as often as possible

 ## Start doing